Donate

 New Testament References

-We find several references in the New Testament which the “New Earthers” attempt to employ as support for their novel doctrine.
+We find several references in the New Testament that the “New Earthers” attempt to employ as support for their novel doctrine.

-One of the proof-texts allegedly in support of the “renewed earth” viewpoint is 2 Peter 3:10.
+One of the proof-texts that allegedly supports the “renewed earth” viewpoint is 2 Peter 3:10.

-The 3rd chapter of Peter’s second letter may conveniently be divided into five segments:
+The third chapter of Peter’s second letter may conveniently be divided into five segments:

-1. The apostle’s reminder of a divine message previously given (1-2).
+1. The apostle’s reminder of a divine message previously given (vv.
+1-2).

-In a passage regarding the Day of Judgment, John writes that “the earth and the heaven fled away; that there was found no place for them” (Revelation 20:11).
+In a passage regarding the Judgment Day, John writes that “the earth and the heaven fled away; that there was found no place for them” (Rev. 20:11).
 Where is the “restoration” in that?
-There “is found no place for it”!
-As Plummer expressed it: “The destruction of the world is complete . . . they [the material earth and heaven] are annihilated” (1908, 474).
+There is found no place for it!
+As Plummer expressed it: “The destruction of the world is complete ... [the material earth and heaven] are annihilated” (474).

 The difference in the translations results from a variation in ancient Greek manuscripts.

 Thus, numerous modifications exist.
-The term katakaesetai, “burned up,” has fairly good textual support (the Alexandrian Ms, A.D.
-5th C., along with several others of later date).
+The term katakaesetai, “burned up,” has fairly good textual support (the Alexandrian manuscript, A.D.
+5th century, along with several others of later date).
 As Caffin suggested, “burned up” is “well supported, and suits the context better” (68; cf. v.
 11).

 Even if the term, “found,” was the original word, the expression likely would indicate “shall be found for destruction, i.e., unable to hide themselves from the doom decreed by God” (Thayer, 261).
 Danker suggested the sense would be to “discover” or lay bare for a judicial sentence (412).
 Kistemaker also sees this as a reference to God’s judgment of “the earth and all man’s works” (337).